 The Bedingfeld Arms, a coaching Inn since 1783, has been refreshingly & stylishly renovated and redecorated by Stephen and Catkin Parker.
-With 9 en suite bedrooms, fresh home cooked food ( much of it home grown), real ales, a good choice of wines and close to the historic market town of Swaffham, The Bedingfeld Arms is a great place to stay and enjoy the attractions of the Brecklands and the National Trust’s Oxburgh Hall which sits directly opposite the garden.
+As a luxury B&B with 9 en suite bedrooms, fresh home cooked food (much of it home grown), real ales, a good choice of wines and close to the historic market town of Swaffham, the Bedingfeld Arms is a great dog friendly place to stay and enjoy the attractions of the Brecklands and the National Trust’s Oxburgh Hall which sits directly opposite the garden.

 The popular and independent Bedingfeld Arms incorporates the best attributes of a local community pub with the comfort and luxury of a coaching inn (9 bedrooms).

 As a freehouse, we are able to offer a hand picked selection of cask ales.
 Alternative tastes are catered for with a tempting wine list, ciders, a range of freshly ground coffee, exotic teas and original handmade cordials.
 Read More…

 Very Exciting Plans For Our New Private Function Room

 The Extension Work Has Already Begun For The New Year…

 We Are Open As Usual But Please Be Aware That There May Be

 Occasional Noise, Disruption Will Be Kept To a Minimum.

 For More Information Before Booking Please Call 01366 328300

 We source as many fresh ingredients from as nearby as possible.
 Our family farm (Foulden Latimer) supplies spring lamb as well as game when in season.
 We have planted a new vegetable and herb garden ensuring a fresh supply of seasonal produce for our chefs.
 Fresh fish and meat are also provided by local East Anglian suppliers.
 We are always on the look out of more good local suppliers.